lukechilds/base64-async/README.md

 const b64String = await b64(fileBuffer);
 const originalFileBuffer = await b64(b64String);

-// Buffers are encoded, strings are decoded
+// If no method is specified, buffers are encoded, strings are decoded
 ```

 ## License